Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

 </figure>

 ### Written communications are a bless
-We do use a lot of written communications in order to provide status, to present a case, to ask for an answer and so on.
+We do use a lot of written communication in order to provide status, to present a case, to ask for an answer and so on.
 Being behind a screen can create opportunities for the team members less inclined to speak out publicly.
-When you're writting, you place less importance on interpersonal skills and physical appearance and it offers an efficient way to share power and decision.
+When you're writing, you place less importance on interpersonal skills and physical appearance and it offers an efficient way to share power and decisions.
 It is proven than introverted people are less inhibited in online interactions.

-Now, be careful, writting communication is not something that easy to do.
-We're looking for clear communications and not brief communications.
-It's sometimes better to write less often but with more impacts.
-Being clear means, exposing the context (don't assume people understand your understandings), defining the meaning of the communication, what your are waiting for after this message etc...
+Now, be careful, written communication is not something that easy to do.
+We're looking for clear communication and not brief communication.
+It's sometimes better to write less often but with more impact.
+Being clear means, exposing the context (don't assume people understand your understandings), defining the meaning of the communication, what your are expecting after this message etc...
 Be careful also with the virtual unconscious bias, where punctuation, grammar and word choice might reveal prejudiced attitudes towards certain groups.

-Finally, to have a good written communication, you also need to set some standards.
-For example, we're using a lot of emoji to help understand what's the meaning of our communication, or to invite people to speak out on what they think of your communication.
+Finally, to have good written communication, you also need to set some standards.
+For example, we're using a lot of emoji to help understand the meaning behind our communication, or to invite people to speak out on what they think of your communication.

 ### Don't spam
 Over communication doesn't mean communicating everytime on everything.
 You don't have to follow up a slack message with a mail and a phone call.
-Every medium used create different demands on the time of the receiver.
-Choose wisely !
+Every medium used creates different demands on the time of the receiver.
+Choose wisely!

 ## Rituals

-Just to provide a small context, our team is composed of :
+Just to provide a small context, our team is composed of:
 * 1 product manager
 * 1 product designer
 * 1 engineering manager